MBoemo/DNAscent/docs/source/base.rst

 Please cite the following publication if you use DNAscent for your research:

-Muller CA, Boemo MA, Spingardi P, Kessler, BM, Kriaucionis S, Simpson JT, Nieduszynski CA. Capturing the dynamics of genome replication on individual ultra-long nanopore sequence reads.
-Nature Methods 2019;16:429-436. [`Journal DOI <https://doi.org/10.1038/s41592-019-0394-y>`_]
+Muller CA, Boemo MA, Spingardi P, Kessler, BM, Kriaucionis S, Simpson JT, Nieduszynski CA. Capturing the dynamics of genome replication on individual ultra-long nanopore sequence reads. *Nature Methods* 2019;16:429-436. [`Journal DOI <https://doi.org/10.1038/s41592-019-0394-y>`_]

 Bugs, Questions, and Comments
 -----------------------------

-Should any bugs arise or if you have any questions about usage, please raise a `GitHub issue <https://github.com/MBoemo/DNAscent/issues>`_.
-If you have comments or suggestions to improve the software or the documentation, please Email Michael Boemo at mb915@cam.ac.uk.
+Should any bugs arise or if you have basic usage questions, please raise a `GitHub issue <https://github.com/MBoemo/DNAscent/issues>`_.
+For more detailed discussions or collaborations, please Email Michael Boemo at mb915@cam.ac.uk.